On the Parameterized Complexity of Learning First-Order Logic: Introduction

+\begin{theorem} For all nowhere dense graph classes $\CC$, there are functions $L,Q$ such that the restriction of \RFOERM{L,Q} to input graphs from $\CC$ is fixed-parameter tractable. \end{theorem}

 The proof of this theorem heavily depends on the characterisation of nowhere dense classes in terms of the so-called \emph{splitter game} \cite{grokresie17}.
-Interestingly, the parameters the learner chooses are essentially the vertices the splitter chooses in her winning strategy for the game.
+Interestingly, the parameters $\bar w$ in the hypothesis $h_{\phi,\bar w}$ computed by our algorithm are essentially the vertices the splitter chooses in her winning strategy for the game.